SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/research_machine_learning/getting_code.md

 1. Made a [Bitbucket](https://bitbucket.org/) account
 3. Installed Git (hopefully you also did this on Day 1.
 Ask the supervisors for help if you have not done this yet.
 Pi's have Git installed by default)
 4. Told Git who you are
-  * Open a terminal window either by clicking on the icon or pressing `Ctrl + Alt + T`
+  * From within the pi terminal..
   * Run `git config --global user.name "YOUR-BITBUCKET-USERNAME"`
   * Run `git config --global user.email "YOUR-BITBUCKET-EMAIL"`
   * Run `git config --list` to view your config details to confirm you have correctly set your name and email.